“Which are the best needles to use for jersey fabric?”

 We get asked this question time and again.
 In actual fact, there is a wide range of needles that are all suitable for certain fabrics.
 Of course, many fabrics can be sewn using a universal needle.
 But sometimes you just need THE perfect needle to reach your goal.

 In principle, there are three special needles to choose from for knitted fabrics: The Jersey Needle, the Stretch Needle, and the Super Stretch Needle.

 The answer is: It depends on what type of fabric and what type of thread you want to work with.

 If the knitted fabric contains spandex (i.e. it is elastic), use a Stretch Needle.
 In addition to the medium ball point tip, this also features a special scarf shape and unique eye section.
 What's more, this needle is flatter, which means it sits closer to the hook.
 This prevents skipped stitches, which are otherwise a common issue in elastic materials.

 And for everything that you want to sew with a thicker thread – or as an alternative to the Stretch Needle – use the Super Stretch Needle.
 Like the Stretch Needle, it is flatter to prevent skipped stitches.
 The wider eye combined with the larger thread groove also allows for hassle-free sewing with thicker threads.
-Thanks to its reinforced shank, the Super Stretch Needle can also be used for thicker or more rigid materials (or seams), which could otherwise cause the needle to break.
-The chrome coating prevents the needle from wearing.
+Thanks to its special blade design, the Super Stretch Needle can also be used for thicker or more rigid materials (or seams), which could otherwise cause the needle to break.

 - For knitted fabrics without spandex